 The Hippus were always justly proud of their animal husbandry.
 Their lands, even in the Age of Magic, had fertile hills that teemed with sheep and wide plains with vast herds of horses that they tamed very shortly after the Compact, passing this trade down in their tribes since time immemorial.
 However in Patria magic surpassed the use of horses for most purposes.
 Great creatures were conjured for war, portals allowed rapid travel, and golems toiled endlessly in the fields.
-Then came the great Upheaval of Patria, when magicians turned against each other, battling for the soul of the empire of man.
-Kylorin called upon the Hippus people to help him hunt down his wayward servants as the portals across Erebus were closed.
+Then came the great revolution in Patria, when magicians turned against each other, battling for the soul of the first empire of man.
+Kylorin called upon the Hippus horseclans to help him hunt down his wayward servants after the magic portals were closed.

 When demons and elementals were banished, the wild Hippus raiders were still there to charge down enemy warrior mages.
 These exploits brought great renown to a people formerly ignored in the great empire, even as the empire crumbled.
 This newfound pride crippled the Hippus, breeding a fierce martial competitiveness.
 Their clans, even while nominally aligned, would refuse each other’s help and even raid each other.
 They were able to hold back the advances of the frostling hordes of the Age of Ice, though many Hippus communities were wiped out by a frost golem assault rather than seek the aid of their cohorts.